Coxey's Army: Coxey's Army in culture

-The expression "Enough food to feed Coxey's Army" signifies that the person commenting believes there is a great deal more food being prepared or presented than is actually required for the persons to be fed.
+The antiquated expression "Enough food to feed Coxey's Army" signifies that the person commenting believes there is a great deal more food being prepared or presented than is actually required for the persons to be fed.

-In the prologue to "On the Way Home," the diary of Laura Ingalls Wilder of her family's trip from De Smet, South Dakota, to Mansfield, Missouri in 1894, there is mention of Coxey's armies.
-The prologue (and epilogue) to "On the Way Home" were written by Wilder's daughter Rose Wilder Lane, who was an accomplished and well-known writer long before her mother.
+In the prologue to On the Way Home, the diary of Laura Ingalls Wilder of her family's trip from De Smet, South Dakota, to Mansfield, Missouri, in 1894, there is mention of Coxey's armies.
+The prologue (and epilogue) to On the Way Home were written by Wilder's daughter Rose Wilder Lane, who was an accomplished and well-known writer long before her mother.
 Lane describes Coxey's armies as coming from California, seizing railroad trains as they headed East towards Washington, and terrorizing towns and pillaging for food on their route.
 Lane concluded, "In all the cities Federal troops were guarding the Government's buildings."